yoko-vicky/My-Restaurant/README.md

 ## About the Project

 This project is based on the Odin Project, [Restaurant Page](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page).
+I built a simple webpage for "Sushi Taro" which is a fictitious sushi restaurant.
+In this project, we are supposed to add Tab and most DOM elements with JavaScript.
+I separate JavaScript files using Modules, and import and export those files.

 A list of commonly used resources that I find helpful is listed in the acknowledgments.

 ## Table of Contents